John 17:6-10

 And then Jesus says, “I am praying for them.
 I am not praying for the world but for those whom you have given me, for they are yours.
 All mine are yours, and yours are mine, and I am glorified in them.”
 A priest prays for those who are his and no others.
 No priest of the Old Testament ever offered sacrifices on behalf of the world but only on behalf of the people of Israel.
 Likewise, though our Lord rules the world, he is High Priest only over the new Israel, his Church, that is, those for whom he died and now those for whom he prays, those whom the Father gave him out of the world.

 Jesus prays for, Jesus intercedes for, those whom the Father gave him – and none else.
 Do you not see the special care the Father has for you?
 Do you not stop and wonder, “Why me?”
 Do you not feel as deeply as anything you have ever felt before that you are so utterly unworthy of this love?
 Do you not finally see that it is all of grace?
-Jesus prays for you because the Father gave you to him; Jesus prays for you because he knows you; Jesus prays for you because he loves you.
+Jesus prays for you because the Father gave you to him; Jesus prays for you because the Father knows you; Jesus prays for you because the Father loves you.
 Jesus prays for you; not the world.